Coverage Policy Manual

 Description:

-Myeloproliferative neoplasms (MPNs) are a category of uncommon overlapping blood diseases characterized by the production of one or more blood cells.
-The most common forms of MPNs include chronic myeloid leukemia (CML), polycythemia vera (PV), essential thrombocythemia (ET), and primary myelofibrosis (PMF).
-A common finding in many MPNs is clonality and a central pathogenic feature is detection of a somatic (acquired) pathogenic variant in disease-associated genes.
+Myeloproliferative neoplasms (MPNs) are rare overlapping blood diseases characterized by the production of one or more blood cell lines.
+The most common forms of MPNs include polycythemia vera (PV), essential thrombocythemia (ET), primary myelofibrosis (PMF), and chronic myeloid leukemia (CML).
+A common finding in many MPNs is clonality and a central pathogenic feature in the detection of a somatic (acquired) pathogenic variant in disease-associated genes.
 Pathogenic variants in disease-associated genes result in constitutively activated tyrosine kinase enzyme or cell surface receptor.

-The paradigm for use of this information to revolutionize patient management is CML.
+The paradigm for the use of molecular genetics to revolutionize patient management is CML.
 A unique chromosomal translocation t(9;22) (the Philadelphia chromosome) leads to a unique gene rearrangement (BCR-ABL) creating a fusion gene that encodes for a constitutively active Bcr-abl fusion protein.
-These findings led to the development of a targeted tyrosine kinase inhibitor drug treatment (imatinib) that produces long-lasting remissions.
-Rare patients may show unusual manifestations of nonclassic forms of MPNs, such as chronic myelomonocytic leukemia, hypereosinophilic syndrome, systemic mastocytosis, chronic neutrophilic leukemia, or others.
+These findings led to the development of targeted tyrosine kinase inhibitor drug therapy (imatinib) that produces long-lasting remissions.
+Rarely, patients may show unusual manifestations of nonclassic forms of MPNs, such as chronic myelomonocytic leukemia, hypereosinophilic syndrome, systemic mastocytosis, chronic neutrophilic leukemia, or others.
 Reports have identified JAK V617F variants in some of these cases (Jones, 2005).
 The remainder of this evidence review focuses only on the non-Ph or Ph-negative MPNs and genetic testing for JAK2, CALR, and MPL.

-Diagnosis and monitoring of patients with Philadelphia chromosome-negative MPNs have been challenging because many of the laboratory and clinical features of the classic forms of these disease can be mimicked by other conditions such as reactive or secondary erythrocytosis, thrombocytosis, or myeloid fibrosis.
-In addition, these entities can be difficult to distinguish on morphologic bone marrow exam, and diagnosis can be complicated by changing disease patterns: PV and ET can evolve into PMF or undergo leukemic transformations.
+Diagnosis and monitoring of patients with Ph-negative MPNs have been challenging because many of the laboratory and clinical features of the classic forms of these diseases can be mimicked by other conditions such as reactive or secondary erythrocytosis, thrombocytosis, or myeloid fibrosis.
+In addition, these entities can be difficult to distinguish on morphologic bone marrow exam, and diagnosis can be complicated by changing disease patterns: PV and ET can evolve into PMF or undergo a leukemic transformation.
 A complex set of clinical, pathologic, and biologic criteria was first introduced by the Polycythemia Vera Study Group in 1996 and by the World Health Organization (WHO) as a benchmark for diagnosis in 2002 and updated in 2008 and 2016 (Murphy, 1997; Pearson, 1996; Vardiman, 2002; Vardiman, 2009; Arber, 2016).
+In 2022, both the World Health Organization 5th edition and an International Consensus Classification were published (Khoury, 2022; Arber, 2022).
 Applying these criteria has been challenging because they involve complex diagnostic algorithms, rely on morphologic assessment of uncertain consistency, and require tests that are not well-standardized or widely available, such as endogenous erythroid colony formation.
 An important component of the diagnostic process is a clinical and laboratory assessment to rule out reactive or secondary causes of disease.

 Although almost all studies were retrospective case series and/or cross-sectional studies, and although both the analytic and clinical performances appeared dependent on the laboratory method used to detect the variant, there has been consistency across studies in demonstrating that the JAK2 V617F variant is a highly specific marker for clonal evidence of an MPN.